Cross-domain Fiber Cluster Shape Analysis for Language Performance Cognitive Score Prediction: Methodology

 \subsection{Tractography and Fiber Clustering}

-In this work, we study the shape of the brain connections of 1065 healthy young adults (575 females and 490 males, 28.7 years old on average) from the Human Connectome Project Young Adult (HCP-YA) dataset \cite{Van_Essen2013-bz,Van_Essen2012-qh}.
-Whole brain tractography is generated for each subject’s dMRI data using a two-tensor unscented Kalman filter method \cite{Malcolm2010-zl} that can represent multiple crossing fibers, enabling anatomically sensitive estimation of the pathway and connectivity of brain connections \cite{He2023-yo}.
+In this work, we study the shape of the fiber clusters of 1065 healthy young adults (575 females and 490 males, 28.7 years old on average) from the Human Connectome Project Young Adult (HCP-YA) dataset \cite{Van_Essen2013-bz,Van_Essen2012-qh}.
+Whole brain tractography is generated for each subject’s dMRI data using a two-tensor unscented Kalman filter method \cite{Malcolm2010-zl} that can represent multiple crossing fibers, enabling anatomically sensitive estimation of the pathway and connectivity of fiber clusters \cite{He2023-yo}.
 Tractography is then parcellated into 953 fiber clusters using an anatomically curated tractography brain atlas \cite{Zhang2018-iw}.
 Each fiber cluster contains hundreds of streamlines and represents a particular connection in the human brain (Fig. 1).